ElementsProject/lightning/doc/developers-guide/plugin-development/a-day-in-the-life-of-a-plugin.md

   ],
 ```

-**Note**: `lightningd` command line options are only parsed during startup and their values are not remembered when the plugin is stopped or killed.
-For dynamic plugins started with `plugin start`, options can be passed as extra arguments to the command [lightning-plugin](ref:lightning-plugin).

 #### Custom notifications

 The plugins may emit custom notifications for topics they have announced during startup.
 The list of notification topics declared during startup must include all topics that may be emitted, in order to verify that all topics plugins subscribe to are also emitted by some other plugin, and warn if a plugin subscribes to a non-existent topic.
 In case a plugin emits notifications it has not announced the notification will be ignored and not forwarded to subscribers.